RATES BRANCH SOFTWARE -

 -

-Individual stations in Geographical order,
+Individual stations in Geographical

-with the following details for each station.
+order, with the following details for each station.

 -

-Station alpha code (Station name will be
+Station alpha code (Station name will

 -

-Engineering distance (From the starting
+Engineering distance (From the

-station of the route)
+starting station of the route)

 -

-Coaching and Goods distance (if different
+Coaching and Goods distance (if

-from engineering distance)
+different from engineering distance)

 -